“There is no motor, there are no buttons, it is entirely manual, you could say it runs on sweat and determination.”

 I love Woodway’s conventional treadmills.
 They are truly a step above everything else on the market.
 And I can imagine that the Curve might offer something new and worthwhile.
 But I’ll never know what it is from their advertising and product marketing materials.

-They want to pitch it for sports performance conditioning, but none of the marketing content actually backs that claim up with evidence.
+They want to pitch it for sports performance conditioning and calorie burn, but none of the marketing content actually backs that claim up with evidence.

-In fact, they don’t have any user testimonials at all – just a handful of videos from a single fitness business that I bet got free, discounted or loaner equipment in exchange for their participation.
+In fact, they don’t have any training facility or end-user testimonials or data at all that we could spot.
+At one time they did have just a handful of videos from a single fitness business that I bet got free, discounted or loaner equipment in exchange for their participation.
 (Which, by the way, should be disclosed per FTC regulations if that’s indeed what happened).

 This doesn’t totally shock me because I first saw a Curve appear at my gym a couple of months ago, and I have never ever seen anyone use it.